mythril-forge/homebrew-classes/docs/homebrew/classes/rogue.md

 >
 > You can make a rogue quickly by following these suggestions.
 First, Dexterity should be your highest ability score.
 Make Intelligence your next-highest if you want to excel at Investigation or plan to take up the Arcane Trickster archetype.
 Choose Charisma instead if you plan to emphasize deception and social interaction.
 Second, choose the charlatan background.

+Proficiencies
+Armor: light armor
+Weapons:
+Tools:
+Saving Throws:
+Skills:
+Starting Equipment
+You start with the following items, plus anything provided by your background.

+Alternatively, you may start with 4d4 × 10 gp to buy your own equipment.

+### Hit Points
+- **Hit Dice:** `1d8`
+- **Hit Points at 1st Level:** `8 + your Constitution modifier`
+- **Hit Points at Higher Levels:** `1d8, reroll 1's (or 5) + your Constitution modifier per Rogue level after 1st`

+### Proficiencies
+You are proficient with the following items, in addition to any proficiencies provided by your race or background.
+- **Armor:** light armor, medium armor, heavy armor, shields
+- **Weapons:** simple weapons, complex crossbows, shortswords, longswords, exotic swords
+- **Tools:** Thieves' Tools
+- **Saving Throws:** Dexterity, Intelligence
+- **Skills:** Choose four from Acrobatics, Athletics, Deception, Insight, Intimidation, Investigation, Perception, Performance, Persuasion, Sleight of Hand, and Stealth.

+### Starting Equipment
+You start with the following items, plus anything provided by your background.
+- (a) a rapier or (b) a shortsword
+- (a) a shortbow and quiver of 10 arrows or (b) a shortsword
+- (a) a burglar's pack, (b) a dungeoneer's pack, or (c) an explorer's pack
+- (a) two daggers or (b) a vial of poison
+- Padded armor, two daggers, and thieves' tools
+- A 250-coin capacity purse containing 4d4 × 10 sp

 ## The Rogue

 | Level | Proficiency Bonus | Features                               | Sneak Attack |